-Measuring around 1.5 km in length, Khreschatyk is Kiev’s most famous and well-trodden street.
+Measuring around 1.5 km in length, Khreshchatyk is Kiev’s most famous and well-trodden street.
 During World War II the retreating Soviet Army mined most of it as a welcoming present for the advancing Nazis.
 It was gratefully accepted, resulting in complete destruction of most of the existing buildings.
 When the war ended, the street was rebuilt with imposing Stalinist style buildings that still dominate the area today.

-Khreschatyk really comes to life at weekends and on public holidays, when the busy road is closed to traffic and becomes the home of street performers and musicians.
+Khreshchatyk really comes to life at weekends and on public holidays, when the busy road is closed to traffic and becomes the home of street performers and musicians.

-The focal point of Khreschatyk and Kiev’s most popular meeting spot is Independence Square.
+The focal point of Khreshchatyk and Kiev’s most popular meeting spot is Independence Square.
 Dominating the area is the Monument of Independence, a huge pillar erected in 2001 to celebrate 10 years of Ukrainian separation from Russia.
 Ironically, just a short distance away, the Friendship of the Nations monument celebrates the 1654 integration of the two countries.

 Click here for a detailed map showing all points of interest.

 Nearest Metro Station(s): Khreschatyk, Maidan Nezalezhnosti, Teatralna